-If your spouse is under age 50, this benefit is suspended until (s)he reaches age 50.
-Remarriage is permitted without loss of benefits.
 This benefit is payable until the last child reaches age 18 (22 if full-time student), marries, dies or is no longer disabled.
 At that point, the benefit is suspended until (s)he reaches age 50.
+Remarriage is permitted without loss of benefits.